 Monday, May 18, 2020

-Plus according to the Wikipedia page for the Brunette River, “The earliest known European immigrant who settled on the banks of the Brunette River near the present-day North Road in 1860 was William Holmes…The river was named by Holmes for its peaty brown colour.”
+Plus, according to the Wikipedia page for the Brunette River, “The earliest known European immigrant who settled on the banks of the Brunette River near the present-day North Road in 1860 was William Holmes…The river was named by Holmes for its peaty brown colour.”
 Anyone who knows me knows that I love a wee dram, particularly a peaty dram.
-So, after reading this it was destined to be!
+So, after reading this, it was destined to be!

 From Google Maps we determined that we should be able to launch from the dock at Sapperton Landing Park or nearby.
 In the end, we departed from a point in between the pier and the dock where there was a small trail leading down to the riverbank.
-This was a two-man trip, just Vital and I, as Trevor was unable to join our trio paddle crew.
+This was a two-man trip, just my brother and I, as Trevor was unable to join our trio paddle crew.

-We had an easy paddling going up the Fraser River leading into the mouth of the Brunette River.
+We had an easy paddle going up the Fraser River leading into the mouth of the Brunette River.
 We planned to make it to the headwaters on the east side of Burnaby Lake.
 However, our planning, or lack thereof, failed to inform us that the Cariboo Dam would eventually stand in our way.
 Fortunately (or unfortunately), we would not make it far enough up the river to discover this.

 The next section of the river again had some shallower parts but now with a bit more current so there were a few points of walking.
-There was a sand bar with passages on either side just before Hume Park and we split up to determine who’s choice of path was better.
+There was a sand bar with passages on either side just before Hume Park and we split up to determine whose choice of path was better.
 It was probably a draw with neither of us winning.
 We then needed to river portage to get past the shallow faster-moving waters before and underneath the North Road Bridge.
-After this point the pace of us moving forward slowed.
+After this point, the pace of our moving forward slowed.
 We got out of the river and hiked up the bank leaving our boards behind to survey.
 After assessing the time, we made one last push to get a bit more distance before deciding it was time to turn back.

 The highlight of the trip came on our return.
 As I mentioned above, the lighting was better on our return and many parts of the Brunette’s waters were now more visible.
 As I paddle along looking down at the water I noticed a large log floating along with me underwater.
 I was thinking to myself that the water must be moving quickly for the log to be travelling so fast when the log began to roll!
 That is when I realized that it was a beaver!
-He cruised along with us for a bit before disappearing.
+It cruised along with us for a bit before disappearing.
 Now that we were alerted to their presence we saw them all over the place.
-We had three more sightings by the end of the trip, though none as close, surprising, or magnificent as the first.
+We had three more sightings by the end of the trip, though none were as close, surprising, or magnificent as the first.

 After passing the first Canfor Avenue Bridge we decided to make a left at the next crossing to leave the Brunette River and head out into the Fraser River.
 When we reached our launch site we almost did not recognize it as now there was a full-on rocky beach to land on.
 It was now low tide.
 I am always surprised at how far inland the tide travels.